gwatts/pinfinder/README.md

 By default, it will print out the passcode for all devices it can find an unencrypted backup for, displaying the most recently backed up first.

+**NOTE**: The "Encrypt local backup" option **must** be disabled in iTunes for your device so that pinfinder can read the file that contains the passcode.
+You'll see a "backup is encrypted" message in pinfinder if it's on.

 ### Windows

 1. Backup the device using iTunes on a desktop computer.